ctongfei/hypermake/docs/src/examples/beir.md

 It shows the nice DAG structure of our pipeline:
 ```
-HyperMake 0.1.0 -- A parameterized workflow manager
+HyperMake 0.1.0 -- A parameterized pipeline manager
 Workflow file: beir.hm

 Variables: